 - 2 to 3 sprigs fresh parsley, stems removed

 - 1 pork tenderloin (1 pound), cut into 1-inch cubes

 - 2 medium onions, each cut into 8 wedges

 - 2 small green peppers, cut into 1-inch pieces

 - 2 medium tomatoes, each cut into 8 wedges

 - Finely grate lime peel, reserving 2 tablespoons peel.
 Juice the limes.
 In a bowl, combine the soy sauce, garlic, oregano, thyme, cayenne, parsley, lime juice and reserved lime peel.
 Pour 1/2 cup marinade into a large resealable plastic bag; add the pork and bay leaf.
 Seal bag and turn to coat; refrigerate for at least 2 hours.
 Cover and refrigerate remaining marinade.

-Originally published as Lime Pork with Peppers in Light & Tasty April/May 2005, p31
+Originally published as Saucy Pork and Peppers in Light & Tasty April/May 2005